What is Advent?

 Today, Advent represents the location of the Church within these “last days” as we await the second coming of Jesus into the world.
 The church, like Israel before her, is in exile, awaiting the coming of the Messiah, who will free us ultimately and finally.
 In Advent, we look back in celebration upon Christ’s coming while at the same time looking forward in eager expectation of the coming of Christ’s kingdom when he returns for his people.
 Therefore, during Advent, we practice active, hopeful, and prayerful waiting.
 Additionally, Christian waiting is not lazy.
 Because we know God to be faithful, we join him in his work of making all things new and celebrate the victory of our King Jesus.

-Sunday, December 24 – Fourth Sunday of Advent
+Sunday, December 21 – Fourth Sunday of Advent (will include a kids choir performance)

 As our congregation "prepares him room" this December, we're encouraging our folks to work through weekly devotionals as a spiritual help.
 Since Advent is the beginning of the annual liturgical calendar for the church, this is a great time to set some new rhythms for spiritual practices in the home, both as individuals and families.

-Welcoming the outsider, sojourner, and exile is one of the key components of biblical ethics, and we have an opportunity to let that rubric hit the road on Sunday afternoon, 12/17, at Fervent Church (904 Cooper Rd, Voorhees Township, NJ 08043).
+Welcoming the outsider, sojourner, and exile is one of the key components of biblical ethics, and we have an opportunity to let that rubric hit the road on Sunday, 12/20, at Fervent Church (904 Cooper Rd, Voorhees Township, NJ 08043).
 Come and serve at their Refugee "Grocery Store" for families and individuals primarily from Afghanistan, Burma, and Syria.
-To serve day-of, you can arrive at Fervent for as much time and as many "shifts" as you'd want to spend: setup runs from 1pm to 2pm, the "grocery store" itself stretches from 2pm to 4pm, and cleanup occurs afterwards.
-(Text Lauren Giacone at 856-816-4517 by noon on Saturday, 12/16, if you'd want to be part of the headcount for pizza during the setup hour on 12/17.)
-You can also drop off food donations on 12/16––click here for a list––to the home of Lauren's parents (107 N. Brookfield Rd.
-Cherry Hill NJ) between noon and 3pm or do the same at Fervent on 12/17 between 1pm and 1:30pm.
+To serve, you can arrive at Fervent for as much time and as many "shifts" as you'd want to spend: setup runs from 9am to 12pm, the "grocery store" itself stretches from 1pm to 2pm, and cleanup occurs afterwards.
+Lunch will be provided around noon.
+You can also drop off donations on 12/20 at Fervent between 9am and 11:30am.
+Text Lauren at 856-816-4517 by Monday 12/15, if you'd plan on volunteering or dropping off any items at Fervent Church.

 SERVICE TIMES